Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### Your Azure environment contains multiple Azure virtual machines.
 You need to ensure that a virtual machine named VM1 is accessible from the lnternet over HTTP.
 Solution.
-You modify a network security group (NSG).
+You modify a Network Security Group (NSG).
 Does this meet the goal?

 - [x] Yes.
 - [ ] No.